 - Approved Budget

 - Any required protocol approvals

-For detailed instructions on how to complete a PDRF for University Research awards see the Related Items section below.
+Find detailed instructions on how to complete a PDRF for University Research awards.

-Upon notification that the award budget has been set up, the awarding organization will create an iJournal Funds Transfer to transfer University funds to cover the amount of the award.
+Upon notification that the PTA has been set up, the department is to contact the awarding organization to create an iJournal Funds Transfer to transfer University funds to cover the amount of the award.